solarpx/ethers-abirpc/README.md

 Provider<Ipc>
 Provider<MockProvider>
 ```
+### Usage

-The `abirpc!` macro is implemented as an extension of ethers-rs `abigen!`. `abirpc!` generates an API to manage deployed contract instances, and `abigen!` provides the rust bindings for the contract ABI.
+`abirpc!` generates an API to manage deployed contract instances as shown in the example below.

 ```rust
 use ethers::{